skyplor/SnappyRecyclerView/README.md

 # SnappyRecyclerView

-An extension to RecyclerView which will snap to child Views to the specified anchor, START, CENTER or END.
+An extension to RecyclerView which will snap to child Views to the specified srv_anchor, START, CENTER or END.

 <br/>
 <img src="./app/src/main/assets/demo.gif" alt="Demo Screen Capture" />